 Entrepreneurs must persevere through all sorts of challenges, despite the naysayers, and in very risky situations.
-Some consider leaving a well paying job to take on debt, bet the farm, and roll the dice on an untested idea insane.
+Some consider leaving a well-paying job to take on debt, bet the farm, and roll the dice on an untested idea insane.
 The entrepreneur calls it his passion and pushes forward with the highest confidence.
 Others would consider plowing forward with a nervous smile despite being 27 hours from payroll and not having the cash in hand irresponsible.
-The entrepreneur stomachs the gut wrenching moment, knowing that the gamble will pay off.
+The entrepreneur stomachs the gut-wrenching moment, trusting that the gamble will pay off.
 When the “experts” claim that it simply won’t work, the successful entrepreneur’s passion spawns an intense determination.
-The challenge of willing the business to success literally keeps the entrepreneur going.
-Nothing will get in his way.
-Intense confidence leads to a perseverance that simply doesn’t give up.
+The challenge of willing the business to succeed literally keeps the entrepreneur going.
+Nothing will get in their way.
+Intense confidence leads to perseverance that simply doesn’t allow one to give up.

-If it is impossible for an entrepreneur to succeed without this insane confidence, it is guaranteed he will fail without unfailing agility.
-The entrepreneur must navigate his fragile company through hazardous conditions.
-Plowing straight forward is not an option, he will fall off the cliff.
-Rather, the entrepreneur must keep his eyes and ears open, continually learning from both success and failure and learning to filter the naysayers while acting upon intelligent feedback from actual customers.
-The entrepreneur surrounds himself with information and applies that which is worthwhile, tweaking, or even overhauling, his business model to ensure success.
+If it is impossible for an entrepreneur to succeed without this insane confidence, it is guaranteed they will fail without unflinching agility.
+The entrepreneur must navigate his or her fragile company through hazardous conditions.
+Plowing straight forward is not an option, as the company will fall off the cliff.
+Rather, the entrepreneur must keep eyes and ears open, continually learning from both success and failure and learning to filter the naysayers while acting upon intelligent feedback from actual customers.
+The entrepreneur surrounds himself with information and applies that which is worthwhile, tweaking, or even overhauling, the business model to ensure success.